 - O’Brien Connect Wakeboard Bindings

-A Strong, Comfortable Helmet
+A Wakeboarding Helmet

-While it may not make for a style statement, a helmet is an absolute must for wakeboards.
-Especially when you go to a wakeboarding park and there are different ramps that you’re looking to jump.
+While it may not make for a style statement, a helmet is an absolute must for wakeboards, especially when you go to a wakeboarding park and there are different ramps that you’re looking to jump.
 In fact, most wakeboarding parks will require you to have a helmet.
 Here are a few to look at:

-Best places to Wakeboard
+Best Places to Wakeboard

 The beauty of wakeboards is that you can use them even without a boat.
 This is because lots of wakeboarding parks have sprung up in recent years.
 Instead of a boat, these parks feature a line that will pull you around the water and even up and over obstacles such as ramps.